dpi-tta-lessons/portfolio/content.md

   You wont see anything rendered when you click `run` because we haven't added any content inside the <code>body</code>.
 </aside>

+Add this layout to your `index.html` file.
+We'll add content to the body in the [next step](#4-build-the-page-layout).

 ### What Each Line Does

 #### Doctype